georgeyhere/Toast-RV32i/README.md

 # Toast-RV32i

-- Toast is a RISC-V soft core written in fully synthesizable SystemVerilog that implements a subset of the RV32I ISA.
+- Toast is a RISC-V soft core written in Verilog that implements a subset of the RV32I ISA.

 - Goals:

      - Produce a core that is capable of running the RV32ui unit tests from official [riscv-tests](https://github.com/riscv/riscv-tests) repo
-     - Utilize synthesizable SystemVerilog features
+     - Gain familiarity with open-source verification tools
      - Gain familiarity with Linux environment

 - Stretch Goals:
-     - Formal Verification
-     - Interface the core with a UART peripheral and display some text on a PC terminal
+     - Memory-mapped I/O and UART peripheral
      - Add Zicsr extension support
      - Add ISR handling
+     - Formal Verification